Non-Degree and Transient Admission

 Ordinarily, it is not possible to take Psychology graduate courses without being enrolled in a degree program.
 There are two exceptions:

-- Students who are enrolled in a graduate degree program elsewhere may wish to take a course at GSU, in which case they would apply for transient status.
+- Students who are enrolled in a graduate degree program elsewhere may wish to take a course at Georgia State University, in which case they would apply for transient status.
 Or,

-- Persons who already have a PhD may wish to take a course at GSU that relates to the academic or professional backgrounds, in which case they would apply for non-degree status.
+- Persons who already have a PhD may wish to take a course at Georgia State that relates to the academic or professional backgrounds, in which case they would apply for non-degree status.

 Either is possible, at the option of the department and if there is space in the class.
-First, obtain written permission from the instructor(s) of the course(s) you wish to take and then from the Director of Graduate Studies, Lindsey Cohen (email@example.com; 404-413-6263).
+First, obtain written permission from the instructor(s) of the course(s) you wish to take and then from co-Director of Graduate Studies, Kevin Swartout (email@example.com).
 Second, complete the College of Arts and Sciences Online Application for Graduate Studies and pay the $50.00 processing fee (see How To Apply).
-Third, download and complete the Department of Psychology Nondegree/Transient Status Form.
 Submit these items, along with two official transcripts from each school attended, to the Office of Graduate Studies.
-The deadlines are August 1 for fall semester, December 1 for spring semester, and June 1 for summer semester.
+The deadlines are August 1, for fall semester, December 1, for spring semester, and June 1, for summer semester.

 The Department of Psychology has the following policy regarding non-degree student applicants: Students may take no more than 6 semester hours of graduate level coursework in the non-degree status without petitioning the department for an exception.
 Students enrolled with the non-degree status in a psychology graduate course may not at the same time be applicants to a graduate degree program in the department.
 They also may not apply for admission to a graduate degree program in the department for one year following the semester in which the last graduate course was taken.

-Note: Students interested in taking undergraduate, but not graduate, courses should apply through the GSU Admissions Office for post-baccalaureate status.
+Note: Students interested in taking undergraduate, but not graduate, courses should apply through the Georgia State Admissions Office for post-baccalaureate status.